 Block Size Limit Impacts Network Usability

-This model solves the issue of decreasing block rewards so that miner provided security is retained, however at the same time it also creates new problems.
-As mentioned before, Bitcoin was originally designed as a peer to peer digital replacement for cash.
-By limiting the block size, this original vision Satoshi had for the network is no longer possible through use of the blockchain alone.
+This model solves the issue of decreasing block rewards so that miner provided security is retained, but at the same time it creates new problems.
+Bitcoin was originally designed as a peer to peer digital replacement for cash.
+By limiting the block size, this vision is no longer possible through use of the blockchain alone.

-The Bitcoin community for example once advertised the blockchain as having lower fees than credit card networks.
-With the implementation of a fixed block size limit however, this core benefit of lower fees is completely eliminated when blocks are full.
-When this occurrs, users of the network are forced to pay outrageous fees in order to transact with their coins.
+The Bitcoin community once advertised the blockchain as having lower fees than credit card networks.
+The implementation of a fixed block size limit means this advantage of lower fees is eliminated when blocks are full.
+When this does occur, users of the network are forced to pay exorbitant fees in order to transact.

 Bitcoin as a Settlement Network

-Rather than attempting to engineer changes into the blockchain that would eventually centralize it like block size increases, it became obvious to developers that the purpose of the blockchain itself needed to be refocused to that of a settlement network.
-In this model, the blockchain itself acts more as a settlement layer for high value transactions.
+Rather than attempting to engineer changes into the blockchain that would eventually centralize it like block size increases, it became obvious to developers that the purpose of the blockchain needed to be refocused to that of a settlement layer for high value transactions.

 Secondary Layers & Off-Chain Transactions

-At the same time, secondary layer technologies are built to function on top of the blockchain.
-These secondary networks are designed to work in conjunction with the underlying blockchain in order to take full advantage of its decentralized and trustless security.
-They benefit the overall network by providing additional functionality that the blockchain is unable to perform alone by itself.
+The purpose of the blockchain as a settlement layer is that secondary layer technologies can be built on top of it.
+These secondary or layer 2 networks are designed to take full advantage of the blockchain’s trustless security.
+They benefit the overall network by providing additional functionality that the blockchain is unable to perform by itself.

-Secondary layers for example allow users to make lots of transactions instantaneously at low cost without the requirement of needing to wait for miners or new blocks.
-This is possible because transactions that are performed on layer 2 networks exist completely outside of the blockchain.
+For example, some layer 2 networks allow users to make high speed transactions at low cost without needing to wait for miners to produce new blocks.
+This is possible because transactions that are performed on layer 2 networks exist outside of the blockchain.

-Transactions performed directly through the blockchain for example are expensive and slow.
-They are processed on the blockchain and are therefore considered on-chain transactions.
-Transactions performed on layer 2 networks however are quick and inexpensive.
-They are processed off the blockchain and are therefore considered off-chain transactions.
+Transactions performed directly through the blockchain are considered on-chain transactions.
+Transactions performed on layer 2 networks are processed off the blockchain, and are quick and inexpensive.
 On-chain transactions are stored in the blockchain history by a miner.
-Off-chain transactions however are not stored in the blockchain history at all.
+Off-chain transactions are not stored in the blockchain history at all.

 The Lightning Network & Payment Channels

-The primary example of this technology is a layer 2 solution being developed for Bitcoin called the Lightning Network.
-A user will make an on-chain transaction by first depositing some coins into a special address that is associated with the Lightning Network.
-The user then opens what is called a payment channel, which allows them to securely transact with other users of the Lightning Network.
-All transactions are performed off-chain and balances are kept track of by the Lightning Network.
+The primary example of layer 2 technology is the Lightning Network, which was developed for Bitcoin.
+To begin, a user will make an on-chain transaction by first depositing some coins into a special address associated with the Lightning Network; the user then opens a payment channel which allows them to transact with other users of the Lightning Network.
+All transactions are performed off-chain and the Lightning Network keeps track of balances.

-A user can perform as many off-chain transactions as they want as long as they pay intermediaries on the network a small fee in order to route their transactions where they need to go.
+A user can perform as many off-chain transactions as they want.
 Finally, once a user is done making payments on the Lightning Network they finish by closing their payment channel.
 Closing a channel has the effect of settling by recording the final changes in balance on the blockchain.

-In this way, it allows users the ability to bypass expensive miner fees by performing the majority of their transactions instantly off the blockchain on secondary layer networks.
-In this situation the blockchain itself is used mainly to synchronize balances from time to time whenever a payment channel is closed and changes need to be recorded.
+In this way, the Lightning Network and other layer 2 solutions allow users to bypass expensive miner fees by performing the majority of transactions on secondary layer networks.
+The blockchain is used mainly to synchronize balances whenever a payment channel is closed and changes need to be recorded.

 This is what is meant by the blockchain becoming a settlement layer.
 Transactions are conducted off the blockchain, thereby preventing the chain from bloating and growing in size too much.
-Those off-chain transactions are then totaled at some point in the future and settled by permanently recording the changes into the ledger.
+Off-chain transactions are periodically totaled and permanently recorded on the ledger.

 Blockchain as a Base Layer

-Lightning is also only one example of a layer 2 network.
-Another that exists is called Failsafe Network.
-There will be other examples as time goes on and improvements are made.
-Eventually features and improvements will build on each other to the point where we will have layer 3 networks and beyond.
-All future layers however are completely dependent on the security of the base layer blockchain.
-Without a secure base layer acting as a solid foundation, everything built on top of the blockchain will eventually collapse.
+Lightning is only one example of a layer 2 network; another is PeerAssets, which is a layer 2 token protocol developed for Peercoin.
+There will be other examples as time goes on.
+Eventually features and improvements will build to the point where we will have layer 3 networks and beyond.
+All future layers remain completely dependent on the security of the base layer blockchain.
+Without a secure base layer acting as a solid foundation, everything built on top will be jeopardized.

-Satoshi’s original vision of a peer to peer cash system where all transactions are conducted on-chain is no more, at least when it concerns the main Bitcoin chain.
+Satoshi’s original vision - a peer to peer cash system where transactions are typically conducted on chain - is no more, at least with regards to Bitcoin.
 Developers have instead elected to focus on an alternate scaling solution that limits the amount of on-chain transaction volume.
-Let’s sum all this up in order to understand the reasoning behind the decisions of the developers.

 Putting it all Together

-A block reward is distributed with every new block, which compensates miners for the costly work they perform and incentivizes them to continue producing new blocks and securing the network.
+A block reward is distributed with every new block, which compensates miners for the costly work they perform and incentivizes them to continue producing new blocks and security for the network.
 The block reward is on a set schedule where it will continue decreasing until it becomes zero.
 Voluntary user transaction fees are not a reliable replacement for block rewards because users are motivated to save as much on fees as possible.
-Developers therefore instituted a 1MB block size limit.
+Bitcoin developers therefore instituted a 1MB block size limit.

-Because of this limit, as a block fills up with transactions users are forced to pay higher fees in order to have a better chance of getting their transactions accepted by miners.
+As a result of this limit, when a block fills up with transactions, users are incentivized to pay higher fees to have a better chance of getting their transactions accepted by miners.
 These raised fees are profitable enough for miners to sustain themselves in the absence of block rewards.
 However these raised fees make it too expensive for normal users to transact on the blockchain.

-In response, developers are building secondary layer networks that make it possible to perform lots of quick and inexpensive off-chain transactions.
-High fees for on-chain transactions will push users conducting micro-transactions and low value consumer payments off the blockchain onto these secondary layer networks where transactions are more affordable.
+In response, developers refocused the Bitcoin blockchain from a peer-to-peer cash system to a base layer settlement network.
+This base layer blockchain works in conjunction with other layer 2 networks such as Lightning, which makes it possible to perform lots of quick and inexpensive off-chain transactions.
+The high fees of on-chain transactions push users conducting micro-transactions off the blockchain onto these layer 2 networks where transactions are more affordable.

 These developments accomplish a number of things.
 Miners receive their proper compensation to continue operating.
-Low value transactions are off-loaded onto secondary layer networks, which makes fees cheaper and speeds faster for users and prevents the blockchain from bloating and growing too fast from too many on-chain transactions.
+Micro-transactions are off-loaded onto layer 2 networks, which makes fees cheaper and speeds faster for users and prevents the blockchain from bloating and growing too fast from too many on-chain transactions.

 Any on-chain transactions will be high value transactions where the fees spent are marginal compared to the value that was exchanged.
-Secondary layer networks also finally make it possible for Bitcoin to scale to support global transaction volumes and usage levels.
-With layer 2 networks the number of possible transactions is no longer limited by the block size.
+Layer 2 networks also finally make it possible for Bitcoin to scale to support global transaction volumes and usage levels.
+With layer 2 networks, the number of possible transactions is no longer limited by the block size.